 Video clip of Yogananda looking up at his guru who is standing, Sri Yukteswar.

 All of this demonstrates that maybe yes, Bailey’s Tibetan could very well have been the 9th Panchen Lama because he could have: 1) Taken the 5th initiation in his previous incarnation as the 8th Panchen Lama in the two time periods stated by Bailey of him having done so in 1856, or as she for some reason states later in 1875, before becoming the 9th Panchen Lama.
 Then he could have come back into a physical body in 1883.
-2) In his previous incarnation as the 8th Panchen Lama, the 9th Panchen Lama may have already the mayavirupa “hologram like projection” technique.
-3) As the 8th Panchen Lama he might have even used his knowledge of how to create the mayavirupa while out of incarnation to consciously build the characteristics (including the DNA) of his next physical body incarnation as the 9th Panchen Lama making him a Yangsi.
+2) In his previous incarnation as the 8th Panchen Lama, the 9th Panchen Lama may have already learned the mayavirupa “hologram like projection” technique, but he took physical incarnation anyway.
+3) Which leads us to that fact that as the 8th Panchen Lama he might have even used his knowledge of how to create the mayavirupa while out of incarnation to consciously build the characteristics (including the DNA) of his next physical body incarnation as the 9th Panchen Lama making him a Yangsi.

 The point I am making is taking the 5th initiation does not mean that you don’t come back in a new physical body.
 And, that physical body may look different than the body you had before.
 (Again read the quotes from Bailey at the end of this post).
 Taking the 5th initiation may simply mean that you know how to consciously create your next physical body before you incarnate into it, or that you have learned the technique of creating a mayavirupa like holographic projection in front of others at will (without needing CNN’s technology to do so).
 And, it may mean that you are not stuck with your “video game avatar” forever, you can change it whenever you want to.
 Either by changing its appearance in a physical body, or by changing its appearance in etheric substance.
 Your choice!